 If the CRC value generated by device does not match value provided by the user, error is indicated by setting flag status register bit 4.
 The CRC operation cannot be suspended.
-The user interface accepts a suspend request (immediately sets flag status register bit 2); however, the device ignores suspend request and completes the operation (at the end of the operation, flag status register bit 2 is cleared).
+The user interface accepts a suspend request (immediately sets flag status register bit 2); however, the device ignores suspend request and completes the operation (The Flag Status Register bit 2 can be cleared issuing Program/Erase Resume instruction (Opcode 7Ah)).
 The operation is aborted with hardware or software reset.